Dheeraj1326/BulkEmailByUsingPython/README.md

 ```

-## The Password for Gmail you want to you should generate it.
+## Generate password for Gmail using the steps given below.

 1. For that you go to your Gmail application.